A Brief Response to Braxton Hunter's Article on Libertarian Free Will

 Could a libertarianly free will ever make a choice?
 If there is no sufficient or determining reason for a choice, then how could a person’s will ever choose?
 It would seem that if libertarian freedom were true, the man at the fork in the road in the example above would never actually turn left or right.
 He would simply stand there, since there is never any sufficient reason or cause to choose to turn either left or right.
 If there is no sufficient cause, then how can there be an effect?

 Can libertarian freedom really be called “free?”
 It seems to me that libertarian freedom enslaves people to their wills, which often choose against their characters and natures.
 A person may have an inclination to choose what is good, but his contra-causal free will sometimes arbitrarily changes his desires and causes him to choose the bad.
 This doesn’t seem like freedom, but slavery to a kind of will that chooses without any determining reason.

 Can a person with libertarian freedom really be held “responsible” for his choices?
 If libertarian freedom is true, then it would seem that people could never be held responsible for their choices.
-When they meet God on judgment day, they may object, “But God, I often wanted to choose Christ, but this libertarian free will that you gave me chose against me.
+When they meet God on judgment day, they may object, “But God, I may have wanted to choose Christ, but this libertarian free will that you gave me chose against me.
 It changed my wants without any sufficient or determining reason and caused me to choose to reject Christ.
 I am not guilty or responsible.”